-Debate Club is students working together to learn basic debating skills, researching and writing casework on certain topics.
+In Debate Club students work together to learn basic debating skills including researching and writing casework on certain topics.
 Debate Club provides practice in developing sound and logical arguments, encourages students to practice speaking in public, show initiative and leadership, and will expand the mind and increase understanding of important issues.

 Robotics club has three different categories for learning:

 (1.)
 It teaches programming, using the software tool Scratch.
 This programming language is similar to Lego blocks, in that code statements are attached together.